Light: Optics

 The study of light and the interaction of light and matter is termed optics.
 Optics has different forms appropriate to different circumstances.
 Geometrical optics, appropriate for understanding things like eyes, lenses, cameras, fiber optics, and mirrors, works well when the wavelength of light is small in comparison to the objects it interacts with.
-Physical optics incorporates wave properties and is needed understand diffraction and interference.
+Physical optics incorporates wave properties and is needed to understand diffraction and interference.
 Quantum optics applies when studying individual photons interacting with matter.

 Surface scattering

 A transparent object allows light to transmit or pass through.
-Conversely, an opaque object does not allow light to transmit through and instead reflecting or absorbing the light it receives.
-Most objects do not reflect or transmit light specularly and to some degree scatters the incoming light, which is called glossiness.
+Conversely, an opaque object does not allow light to transmit through and instead reflects or absorbs the light it receives.
+Most objects do not reflect or transmit light specularly and to some degree scatter the incoming light, which is called glossiness.
 Surface scattering is caused by the surface roughness of the reflecting surfaces, and internal scattering is caused by the difference of refractive index between the particles and medium inside the object.
-Like transparent objects, translucent objects allow light to transmit through, but translucent objects also scatter certain wavelength of light via internal scattering.
+Like transparent objects, translucent objects allow light to transmit through, but translucent objects also scatter certain wavelengths of light via internal scattering.

 Refraction

 Due to refraction, the straw dipped in water appears bent and the ruler scale compressed when viewed from a shallow angle.

-Refraction is the bending of light rays when passing through a surface between one transparent material and another.
+Refraction is the bending of light rays when they pass through a surface between one transparent material and another.
 It is described by Snell's Law: